frasertweedale/blog-fp/posts/2022-05-10-improved-executable-path-queries.md

 executablePath :: Maybe (IO (Maybe FilePath)
 ```

-The outer `Maybe` models the presence or absense of a query
+The outer `Maybe` models the presence or absence of a query
 mechanism.
 The query itself has the type `IO (Maybe FilePath)`.
 The inner `Maybe` models that the query might be unable to return
 a valid `FilePath`.